surjit/jpauli.github.io/_carew/posts/2014-07-02-php-memory.md

 To understand heap fragmentation, you should write your own memory manager in C. This is an exercize you usually have to deal with in your studies.
 `malloc()` manages a heap that it cuts into blocs.
 When you free a bloc, you create a hole in the heap.
-As any bloc in the heap is managed into binary trees or linked lists, the more holes you create, the more CPU cycles will be needed for the next `malloc()` call to succeed.
+As any bloc in the heap is managed into binary trees or linked lists, the more holes you create, the more CPU cycles will be needed for the next `malloc()` call to succeed (best-fit algorithm).
 It also happens that a call to `free()` triggers a heap compacting algorithm, which is usually very CPU intensive as well.
 Those are well known problems, and any "serious" software have dealed with them by creating a (usually very complex and big) layer over malloc/free duo, and the program asks for dynamic memory using this specific layer.

 > As an example, you may read the [Apache server's dynamic memory library](http://apr.apache.org/docs/apr/0.9/group__apr__pools.html).
 Big projects such as Firefox or MySQL have even more complex and exciting layers.

-Zend Memory Manager is PHP's dynamic allocation layer.
-It's been designed to offer good performances to PHP, by managing an internal heap over the process heap.
+Zend Memory Manager (ZendMM) is PHP's dynamic allocation layer.
+It's been designed to offer good performances for the PHP case, by managing an internal heap over the process heap.
+You know that PHP is share-nothing-architecture designed, that means that at the end of one web request, PHP will discard any memory allocation done during the request so that it cleans the room for the next request to come.
+This is done using the Zend Memory Manager.

 For more information about malloc/free internals, you may start your readings by [Once uppon a free()](http://phrack.org/issues/57/9.html) or [the Glibc manual](http://www.gnu.org/software/libc/manual/html_node/Unconstrained-Allocation.html)

 ###Managing memory leaks